seagoatvision/seagoatvision/README.md

 Troubleshooting
 ---------------
-The project is only supported in python 2.7, because opencv is not supported in python 3 at this moment.
+The project is only supported in python 2.7, because OpenCV is not supported in python 3 at this moment.

 Credits
 -------